 Mission: Directs outreach programs to empower consumers to avoid scammers and report fraud, encourage honesty in all insurance dealings and helps build national awareness of fraud’s widespread damage.
 We deploy a large arsenal such as: social media, news coverage, infographics and consumer videos.
 Awards help tell the fraud story: Prosecutor of the Year … Journalist of the Year and our Apollo Leadership Award.
 Also elects the annual Insurance Fraud Hall of Shame.
 Staff liaison: Arinze Ifekauche

 Mission: Oversees state and federal strategy — pursuing fraud laws and regulations to strengthen the fraud fight.
 Launches grassroots legislative campaigns.
 Helps organize support for strong anti-fraud laws … Drafts and updates Coalition model acts.
 Many states have adopted Coalition models — in whole or in part.
-Chair: Kelly Edwards, State Farm.
+Chair: Brent Walker, State Farm.
 Staff liaison: Matthew Smith

 Mission: Closely monitors Federal and state courts to identify major decisions affecting insurance fraud.
 Ensures the Coalition’s databases of state laws and regulations are regularly updated as a valuable member reference tool.
 Supports our amicus curiae brief program: by identifying cases and often drafting Coalition amicus briefs.
 Membership is by invitation only.
 Chair: Ross Silverman, Esq., The Katten Firm.
 Staff liaison: Matthew Smith